 Activity #1: Start a Life Timeline

-Step 2: List how you felt at the time and how it impacted you then.
-If you don’t remember, list how you think felt back then.
+Step 2: List how you felt at the time and how you it impacted you, and your family, back then.
+If you don’t remember, list how you think it impacted you.

 Step 4: List any questions you have about what happened.
-Questions for your family, a counselor, or even the person who harmed you.
+Questions for your family, a counselor, or even a person who hurt you.

 You can use this worksheet to complete the steps and draw your timeline.